Case 143

 "Case 143" is a song recorded by South Korean boy band Stray Kids and the lead single from the group's seventh extended play Maxident, which was released on October 7, 2022, through JYP Entertainment and Republic Records.
 Written by 3Racha, Raphael of Producing Lab, and Daviid and Yosia of 3scape, "Case 143" is an electrohop and pop track, likening the confusion one feels when falling in love to an unsolved "case", referencing the number 143, a code for "I love you".
-The songs' accompanying music video, directed by 725, premiered on the same day.
+The accompanying music video, directed by 725, premiered on the same day.
 The Japanese version was released on December 15.

 Background and release

 On September 6, 2022, Stray Kids uploaded a trailer to announce that they would release the seventh EP Maxident.
 The track listing of the EP was revealed on September 13, appearing "Case 143" as the first track and the lead single.
 JYP Entertainment described that the track conveys a theme the group never do before as the lead single, later confirmed that it is about love.
 On September 17, the mashup video, providing sneak peeks of all the EP's tracks, including "Case 143", premiered at the "Seoul Special (Unveil 11) of Maniac World Tour.

 The first music video teaser for "Case 143" was uploaded on October 3, previewing the music video's worldview, while the second on the 4th depicts parts of the song and performance.
 The performance video was also teased on October 5.
 Additionally snippet and choreography were revealed via TikTok on October 6, showing the members wearing SKZoo costumes.
 "Case 143" was released alongside the EP and its accompanying music video on October 7.

 The Japanese version of "Case 143" first appeared on December 2 on the first line-up setlist of Music Station Ultra Super Live 2022, where Stray Kids would participate on December 23.
-It was subsequently released on December 15 as a standalone digital single, before including on the group's debut Japanese-language studio albums The Sound, scheduled for release on February 22, 2023.
+It was subsequently released on December 15 as a standalone digital single, before including on the group's debut Japanese-language studio albums The Sound, released on February 22, 2023.

 Composition

 "Case 143" is three minutes and twelve seconds long and was written by Stray Kids' in-house production team 3Racha, Raphael from Producing Lab, and Daviid and Yosia from 3scape.
 An electrohop and pop track, "Case 143" compares confused minds when falling in love with a "case" and expresses emotions through the number 143, a code for "I love you".
-The song was composed in the key of F♯ minor, 100 beats per minute with a running time of three minutes and twelve seconds.
+The song was composed in the key of F♯ minor and 100 beats per minute.